bewt85/mayfly/README.md

 ## TODO

-- Create two versions of the frontend and backend
-  - Create templates so that old and new versions look different
 - Load haproxy.cfg to serve different combinations of the apps
 - When a container starts up an ambasador should register it as a new backend in HAProxy